Quickstart: Build your first .NET Aspire solution

 To create a new .NET Aspire Starter Application, you can use either Visual Studio, Visual Studio Code, or the .NET CLI.

-Visual Studio provides .NET Aspire project templates that handle some initial setup configurations for you.
+Visual Studio provides .NET Aspire templates that handle some initial setup configurations for you.
 Complete the following steps to create a project for this quickstart:

 1. At the top of Visual Studio, navigate to File > New > Project.